by Melinda Creech

 Charles Sumner (1811-1874) was an American politician, a senator from Massachusetts, and leader of the anti-slavery forces in the state.
 He traveled to Europe in 1872 for the last time and returned on SS Baltic.

 The following letter was written while he was aboard the SS Baltic.
-It is addressed to Lily Benzon.
+It is addressed to Elisabeth Benzon.

 In the letter Sumner mentions the Smalleys, John Bright, and the Storys.
 The Benzons, Smalleys, and Storys were correspondents of Robert and Elizabeth Browning, and Sumner himself had been acquainted with Brownings in Florence in 1859.